TedHusted/awake/awake.md/awake.md

 Alpha: Yes, if we offline when the signal is operational. — The results of the poll are beginning to come in.
 We need to revive the prisoners.

-Oceanus: We used an old fuel tank to contain the Meks.
-We can cut it loose at any time.
+Oceanus: We put the Meks into an empty fuel tank left over from the voyage.
+We can cut it loose from the ship at any time.
 When it reaches open sea, we can open the hatch remotely and release the battlebots.

 Alpha: Can we do that now?
 I need the votes.
 If the poll swings our way, my people will set sail for Callisto.